KxSystems/docs/docs/wp/disaster-floods/index.md

 _Monthly Model_

-When splitting the training and testing sets for this model it was deemed important that no time leakage occurred between the two sets(i.e. the training set contained information from 2009 to 2017 for example for sites that have the full 10 year period while the test set contains the remaining years).
+When splitting the data for this model, it was deemed important that no time leakage occurred between the training and test sets (e.g. the training set contained information from 2009 to 2017, while the test set contained the remaining years).
 This ensures that the model is being tested in a way that is similar to a real-world deployment.
 A split was chosen so that 20 percent of the data for each site was in the test set.

 ```q
 q)cutoff:update cutoff:min[date]+floor 0.8*max[date]-min[date]by site_no from cleaned_monthly